 Schäuble was right.

-The new Greek leader has repeatedly hailed his far-left Syriza party’s electoral win last month as a victory for “democracy” over austerity, suggesting a conflict between the two where there is none and apparently disregarding the democratic wishes of other Europeans.
+The new Greek leader has repeatedly hailed his far-left Syriza party’s electoral win last month as a victory for “democracy” over austerity, suggesting a conflict between the two and disregarding the democratic wishes of other Europeans.

-The Netherlands’ prime minister, Mark Rutte, even made an explicit election promise in 2012 not give “another cent” to the Greeks.
+The Dutch prime minister, Mark Rutte, made an explicit election promise in 2012 not give “another cent” to the Greeks.

-The ruling parties in Austria and Finland have made similar promises to their voters.
+The ruling parties in Austria and Finland have made similar promises.

 Most of Greece’s privately-held debt was restructured in 2012.
 Some 90 percent of its debt is now owed to official creditors, mainly other eurozone governments.
-Debt forgiveness for Greece would thus simply mean other European taxpayers don’t get their money back.
+That means debt forgiveness would mean other European taxpayers don’t get their money back.

 Greek voters signed up to the conditions of their bailout when they elected parties that promised to honor them.
 Other European voters, in turn, agreed to help Greece when they elected, and reelected, parties that supported the bailouts.
 This was the democratic compact the Greeks made with the rest of Europe.

-By voting Tsipras into office, Greek voters broke their word and their new prime minister is asking his European counterparts to break their word as well — except when it comes to their promise to help Greece.
+By voting Tsipras into office, the Greeks have broke their word and their new prime minister is asking his European counterparts to break their word as well — except their promise to help Greece, of course.